 On establishment, the Trust was given $310,000 in seed capital – the then balance of funds accumulated for Council’s Art in Public Places Policy – and received a further $50,000 annually from NPDC – the amount previously budgeted for procuring substantial public art works.
 Further fundraising activities were undertaken by the Trust to achieve projects that had relevance to the site, stories of the district, and broader art practice.

-The Trust works within Council guidelines for the placement of art works on council land and must give consideration to quality and strategically sited works that will compliment and reinforce design themes of the proposed locations.
+The Trust works within Council guidelines and with local Iwi for the placement of art works on public land and must give consideration to quality, longevity, and strategically sited works that will compliment and reinforce design themes of the proposed locations.

-Detailed proposals by the Trust for Council’s endorsement include capital and ongoing operational costs of the art work and how it will be funded; how the work will be installed; how the work integrates with the site; any regulatory or compliance issues.
+Detailed proposals by the Trust for Council’s endorsement include capital and ongoing operational costs of the art work and how it will be funded, how the work will be installed, how the work integrates with the site, ongoing maintenance, and any regulatory or compliance issues.

 The Trust is driven by a small number of Trustees, who volunteer their time and expertise to deliver great artworks for the public good.
 In 2020 the Trust paused new commissions, pending a review of the overarching Public Art strategy.

 We invite you to explore and enjoy the public art works on display, and watch this site for future developments in this space.